The information below is intended for those applying in 2023 for a place on the UNIQ+ Research Internships at the University of Oxford.

 - Wellcome Trust; and

-- other sponsors listed on the UNIQ+ webpage.
+- other sponsors/supporters listed on the 'What is a UNIQ+ Research Internship?' webpage.

 For these purposes, our programme sponsors may be provided with: your contact details, institution attended for undergraduate degree, gender, age, race and ethnicity, and socio-economic diversity information.